AkunoCode/Knots-and-Greens/readme.md

 - Implement authentication in full-stack web applications

 ## Acknowledgments
-We extend our sincere gratitude to all the instructors, contributors, and participants who have contributed to the success of this course.
-Your dedication and passion for learning and teaching web development are greatly appreciated.
-Thank you for making this course possible.
+I extend my sincere gratitude to our instructor that made this bootcamp a success.
+Your dedication and passion for teaching web development is greatly appreciated.
+Thank you for making this journey possible and helping create Knots and Greens, MERN stack-based e-commerce website selling plants and macramé decorations.